Cheap doesn't mean poor quality! We take a look at our top 5 best cheap electric drum kits that don’t suck!

 A great cheap electric drum kit that certainly stands up to electronic drum kits twice the price.
 For those who are in need of a more “realistic” feeling snare, you can upgrade and get the Roland TD-1KV V-Drums Electronic Drum Kit which includes a mesh-head PDX-8 V-Pad which provides a more realistic snare drum feel with head/rim triggering – ideal for the recording artists out there.

-Finally, we have one of our favourite cheap electronic drum kits on the market today – the Alesis Forge Electronic Drum Kit.
+Finally, we have one of our favourite cheap electronic drum kits on the market today – the TOURTECH TT-22M Electric Drum Kit with Mesh Head.
 This is an 8-piece monster kit that is completely budget friendly, of superb build quality and packed full of drum kits, sounds and functionality that will have you playing for years without ever getting bored.
 Again, the word “cheap” does in no way mean poor quality – this electric drum kit is capable of providing high quality professional drum sounds and realistic response straight out of the box.

-The dynamic and entirely comfortable rubber pads on the 11” dual-zone snare and three 8” tom pads will last a lifetime of (ab)use and the 3 x cymbals provide an almost unlimited range of expression whilst the premium chrome 4-post mounting rack allows you to hit hard without worrying about the kit moving.
+The dynamic and entirely comfortable mesh heads like the 10" tensionable mesh-head snare drum with Cross-stick and Rim-Shot function and three 8” tom pads will last a lifetime of (ab)use and the 3 x cymbals provide an almost unlimited range of expression thanks to the “choke” function.
+A sand-blasted frame stand rack allows you to hit hard without worrying about the kit moving and can be packed away and set up quickly due to the ‘Fold-Out and Play' design.